konrad-dot-exe/IGD_project1/DOCS/CHORD_LAB.md

       - Softened when next chord's 7th would be missing (preserves 7th coverage)
     - **Rule C: Local leading tone:** 3rd of secondary dominants prefers to resolve up to target root (softly)
       - Softened when next chord's 7th would be missing (preserves 7th coverage)
+    - **Rule D: Augmented 5th Resolution:** Augmented 5ths (#5) prefer to resolve up by semitone
+      - Strong bonus for upward semitone resolution (+1 semitone)
+      - Small penalty for staying or stepping down
+      - Larger penalty for leaps or contrary motion
+      - Configurable weight via `augmentedFifthResolutionWeight` (default: 1.5f)
+      - Applied in both SATB and Play voicing paths that use full cost evaluation
+      - **Hard Constraint Enforcement:** When an augmented 5th is detected in a voice and the next chord supports the resolution target, candidates are filtered to only include the target pitch class if available (similar to 7th resolution enforcement)
+      - **Unison Doubling Support:** Inner voices (Tenor/Alto) can share the same MIDI note when it's the only valid resolution option that satisfies both the resolution requirement and voice ordering constraints
+      - **Hard Constraint Enforcement:** When an augmented 5th is detected in a voice and the next chord supports the resolution target, candidates are filtered to only include the target pitch class if available (similar to 7th resolution enforcement)
+      - **Unison Doubling Support:** Inner voices (Tenor/Alto) can share the same MIDI note when it's the only valid resolution option that satisfies both the resolution requirement and voice ordering constraints
+  - **Advanced Voicing Preferences (Inspector-Tunable):**
+    - **Register Gravity:** Pulls inner voices (Tenor/Alto) toward preferred MIDI centers
+      - Adds cost penalty based on distance from preferred register centers
+      - Configurable centers and weights for Tenor and Alto separately
+    - **Voice Compression Incentive:** Soft preference for narrower inner voice spacing
+      - Penalizes overly wide gaps between Alto-Tenor and Soprano-Alto
+      - Configurable target gaps and weights
+    - **Voice Leading Smoothness Priority:** Explicit weight on movement cost vs. other costs
+      - Allows trading off smoothness against compactness, register, and compression
+      - Weight of 1.0 = current behavior, <1.0 = prioritize smoothness, >1.0 = prioritize other costs
+  - **Play Voicing Continuity Adjustment:** Tames awkward leaps and extreme registers in simple Play voicing
+    - `PlayVoicingSettings` struct with configurable leap limits and voice ranges
+    - `AdjustPlayVoicingForContinuity()` method shifts voices by octaves to reduce large leaps
+    - Preserves pitch classes while adjusting register
+    - Only affects Play path (no melody); SATB path uses full search with melody constraints
+    - Default settings: Max leap = 9 semitones, voice ranges: Soprano (C4-G5), Alto (G3-D5), Tenor (C3-G4), Bass (E2-C4)
+  - **Hard Constraints (Always Enforced):**
+    - **Voice crossing prevention:** Bass must be ≤ Tenor, Tenor ≤ Alto, Alto ≤ Soprano (allows unison for inner voices)
+      - Enforced during candidate selection in SATB+melody path (Alto candidates filtered to be >= Tenor)
+      - Lane identity preserved: No post-selection reordering that could swap voices
+    - **Spacing limits:** Soprano-Alto ≤ octave, Alto-Tenor ≤ octave, Tenor-Bass ≤ 2 octaves
+    - **Chord tone coverage:** Essential chord tones (root, 3rd, 5th for triads; root, 3rd, 7th for 7ths) must be present
+    - **No non-chord tones:** Only chord tone pitch classes are allowed in voicings
+    - **Triad duplicate limits:** No pitch class appears 3+ times in triads
+    - **Augmented 5th resolution:** When an augmented 5th is present and the next chord supports the resolution target, the same voice must resolve to the target pitch class if available
   - **Debug Logging:** `TheoryVoicing.SetTendencyDebug(true)` enables detailed logging:
     - Bass selection decisions and candidate evaluation
     - Voice tendency analysis and cost adjustments (Rule A/B/C)